craigsapp/humextra/README.md

 Compiling
 =========

-To compile everything, type within the humextra directory:
+To compile everything, type within the main humextra directory:
     ```make```
 If using OS X, see the above notes on XCode in the Download section if you get a
 complaint about the make command not being found.